Boiler leaking water? – Causes & how to fix a leaking boiler

 A modern gas boiler is what’s called a sealed combustion chamber.
 That means that water should not be able to escape from the heating system.
 So, if your boiler is leaking, then that’s a sure sign of problems, and there are several reasons why this might be happening.

-When a boiler is leaking water, it’s a potentially dangerous situation so that’s even more reason why you need a correctly qualified gas safe engineer to get it fixed.
+When a boiler is leaking water, it’s a potentially dangerous situation so that’s even more reason why you need a correctly qualified gas-safe engineer to get it fixed.

-Boiler pressure too high
+The boiler pressure is too high

 Your boiler needs a delicate balance between the air and water within the heating system to operate correctly.
 If your boiler’s pressure is too high then the pressure relief valve kicks in.
 Then you get the leaking water as a way to reduce the excess pressure and get the level back down to a safe point.